Skip to main content

 Activity

-After a stent, you’ll usually be up and walking pretty soon.
+After a stent procedure, you’ll usually be up and walking pretty soon.
 How soon, and how active you can be, depends on the catheter site.
 Before getting back to your daily routine, the puncture site on your arm or groin needs to heal.
-The good news is that most people can get back to normal after about a week.
+For most people, this takes about a week.

 • Avoid pushing, pulling, or lifting with that arm for the first several days.